 Domestically, Namibia made commitments to provide human rights education and training; as well as to implement the recommendations arising from the UPR.

 An analysis of steps taken by Namibia in fulfilment of its international level pledges shows that Namibia participated in only 12% of interactive dialogues, 12% of general debates and 32% of panel discussions.
-Namibia has accepted 3 out of 5 Special Procedures visit requests, but has responded to only 1 of the 4 communications received.
+Namibia has accepted more than half of Special Procedures visit requests, but has not responded the communications received.
 Namibia is Party to most of the core human rights conventions, but tends to submit its periodic reports late (its report to the Human Rights Committee is over six years late).
 It participated in the UPR process at ministerial level, and tabled a mid-term report on implementation.